Who Is John Galliano?

-Fashion designer John Galliano was born on November 28, 1960, in Gibraltar.
+John Galliano is a British fashion designer.
 After graduating from Central Saint Martins, he launched his own line.
 Famous for whimsical, outrageous designs, he headed the French haute couture houses Givenchy (1995-1996) and Christian Dior (1996-2011).
 In 2011, his career went into a tailspin when he was arrested for making anti-Semitic remarks in a Paris bar.

-British fashion designer John Galliano was born in the British Overseas Territory of Gibraltar on November 28, 1960.
-His Spanish mother and Gibraltarian father moved the family to South London when he was 6.
+John Galliano was born in the British Overseas Territory of Gibraltar on November 28, 1960.
+His Spanish mother and Gibraltarian father moved the family to South London when he was six years old.
 The transition was difficult.
 His mother, a flamenco teacher, prided herself on the family’s appearance and would dress her son in elaborate outfits, even when toting him along on the simplest of errands.
 Despite being teased by his sloppily dressed schoolmates, Galliano’s mother instilled in him a bold and creative sensibility.

 Galliano enrolled at Central Saint Martins College of Art and Design in 1981.
 While in school, he worked as a dresser for Britain's National Theatre, the eminent company in London, ensuring that the company’s thespians looked perfect.
 His graduating collection in 1984, inspired by the French Revolution and entitled "Les Incroyables," was bought in its entirety by the independent London fashion boutique, Browns.
 Galliano soon established his own label and enjoyed the support of various financial backers.
 His collections were both dramatic and intricate, but within just a few years his elaborate visions were squashed by a lack of business prowess.
 He went bankrupt in 1990.